bhavyanshu/bhavyanshu.github.com/index.md

   </div>
   <div class="bio-text">
     <p>
       I am a computer science grad with experience as full stack developer and interest in cyber security.
 I am currently working at <a href="http://uis.edu" target="_blank">UIS</a> as a Student Web Associate.
-I have developed a lot of projects in PHP, Python, C and Java.
+Currently working on projects built using PHP, Python, jQuery, React, React native and Vuejs.
 Do check out my <a href="https://bhavyanshu.me/projects.html">projects</a> section.
       I use this blog to share my work or just talk about "things".
 Feel free to look around.
     </p>
     <p>Currently staying in